thewca/wca-regulations/wca-guidelines.md

 - A2c1+) [REMINDER] In the past, score sheets have been used to cover puzzles while leaving some sides exposed.
 This is no longer permitted.
 - A3c3+) [CLARIFICATION] Although the judge is required to reset the timer for the competitor (see [Regulation A3b](regulations:regulation:A3b)), the competitor may reset it before/during the inspection phase if the judge accidentally neglected to do so.
 - A6b+) [EXPLANATION] The arbitrary value of 0.06 seconds was chosen to accommodate concerns about Stackmat timer malfunctions.
-- A6g+) [ADDITION] While he is determining whether to assign a penalty for misalignment, the judge should not touch the puzzle.
+- A6g+) [ADDITION] While the judge is determining whether to assign a penalty for misalignment, they should not touch the puzzle.
 - A7c+) [ADDITION] If a result signed by a competitor is found to be incomplete or unreadable, it should be interpreted the worst reasonable way (e.g. "1:05" will be considered 1:05.99, "25.X3" will be considered 25.73 if X could be either a 1 or a 7).
 Given that the Stackmat timer displays a time of X:0Y.ss as X:Y.ss, a missing tens digit should be considered more likely than a missing ones digit (e.g. "1:2.27" will be considered 1:02.27).
 The judge who signed an ambiguous result may be requested to clarify it, at the discretion of the score taker.